Shockvaluemedia/directfanz-project/docs/DATABASE_INDEX_OPTIMIZATION.md

 ## Overview

-This document outlines critical missing indexes in the Nahvee Even platform database that will improve query performance by 60-80%.
+This document outlines critical missing indexes in the DirectFanZ Project platform database that will improve query performance by 60-80%.
 The current schema has minimal indexing, causing significant performance bottlenecks in production.